prominence-eosc/examples/README.md

 This is a 2 step workflow which renders frames from the Blender classroom demo (see https://www.blender.org/download/demo-files/) and creates a movie.
 B2DROP is used for storing the individual frames and final movie.
 This example also demonstrates multiple tasks in a single job (for deleting the individual frames after creating the movie).

 Note that the B2DROP `app-username` and `app-password` need to be set in the JSON file.
 An application username and password can be generated on the B2DROP website.

+## LAMMPS
+### lammps-bench-single
+This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
+These are the serial one processor runs.

+### lammps-bench-fixed-size-single-node
+This runs sequentially the 5 benchmark problems described here: https://github.com/lammps/lammps/tree/master/bench.
+These are the parallel fixed-size runs using 8 processors on a single node.